 Our revenues vary from year to year as a result of changes in realized commodity prices and production volumes.
-For more information, see "Sources of Our Revenues" above.
-In 2017, natural gas, NGLs and oil sales increased 82% from 2016 with a 30% increase in production and a 40% increase in realized prices.
+For more information, see "Source of Our Revenues" above.
 In 2016, natural gas, NGLs and oil sales increased 10% from 2015 with an 11% increase in production partially offset by a 14% decrease in realized prices.
+In 2015, natural gas, NGLs and oil sales decreased 43% from 2014 with a 20% increase in production more than offset by a 53% decrease in realized prices.
+In 2013, we discontinued hedge accounting.
+See Note 11 to our consolidated financial statements for additional information.
 The following table illustrates the primary components of natural gas, NGLs, crude oil and condensate sales for each of the last three years (in thousands):